 One of my favorite desserts throughout the spring and summer growing up was always this Strawberry Pretzel Salad.
 It was always a family favorite addition to so many special occasion meals and you’ll always find a large casserole dish with it’s sparkling red, strawberry filled top on the buffet for Easter, Southern reunions, and all throughout the summer.
 It is loved by so many and is always one of the first things to disappear.

 Sweet, salty, creamy, and crunchy, it has so much going for it that it is always a definite hit!

-There are so many versions of Strawberry Pretzel Salad served here in the south that I have no idea who invented the first version, but oh my goodness am I ever so thankful!
+There are so many versions of this dish served here in the south that I have no idea who invented it first, but oh my goodness am I ever so thankful!
 It’s one of those dishes that goes with so many meals and works easily on the side – because, you know, it does have “salad” in its name – or as a dessert.

-But no matter if you serve it right alongside your chicken salad as a side dish or as part of the dessert buffet offerings, I can just about bet you that it will be well loved by everyone that tries it.
-And you know, if they are from this neck of the woods, they most likely have been expecting it. 🙂
+No matter if you serve it right alongside your chicken salad as a side dish or as part of the dessert buffet offerings, I can just about bet you that it will be well loved by everyone that tries it.
+And you know, if they are from this neck of the woods, they most likely have been expecting it.

 Here’s how I make my family’s version of Strawberry Pretzel Salad.
 I hope you enjoy it!

 - Preheat oven to 400˚.

 - Mix crushed pretzels with melted butter and 2 tablespoons sugar.
 Press pretzel mixture into the bottom of 9 x 13-inch casserole dish and bake until set, about 8-10 minutes.
 Remove from the oven and allow to cool completely.